JCLOS305/E-commerce-Back-End/README.md

 ## Testing

-No testing is set up
+TESTING IS PROVIDED

 ## Credits

-For this Challange I referenced my code in a similar project and my modules in class, Youtube, Google, Instructions from my Class TA's
+For this Challange we referenced code in a similar project and my modules in class, Youtube, Google, Instructions from my Class TA's

 - Jordan
 - Jocelyn